 Staff, volunteers and the consultant have all reported on the birds of concern at the Boulder Reservoir and Coot Lake sites in or near the closure areas.
 Near Coot Lake, a bittern pair, osprey and male harriers have been observed along with 38 other bird species, including great horned owl, common yellowthroat, and savannah sparrow.
 Bitterns are starting to show up in greater numbers near dry creek while harrier fledglings and 3 downy young Ospreys were observed near Little Dry Creek.

 Over 30 new and returning volunteers attended the annual training to learn the proper protocols to observe and report on and bird activity and closures at Boulder Reservoir sites.
 The field training visit confirmed that all closures were active with birds of special concern.
 In addition, Reservoir staff and Boulder Aeromodel Society (BAS) board members were trained on best practices to minimize the impact to nesting species when retrieving downed aircraft within the Dry Creek Closure.

-Staff continues to collaborate with the Urban Wildlife Conservation Coordinator to determine prairie dog relocation potential and priorities for 2016 and beyond.
+Staff continues to collaborate with the Urban Wildlife Conservation Coordinator to determine prairie dog relocation potential and priorities.
 The City has numerous prairie dog colonies (approximately 65 acres on Parks and Recreation properties and 697 on OSMP) that are identified for near-term removal because they conflict with management objectives, human land uses or development.
 Staff is evaluating approximately 260 acres of OSMP property that meets their Grassland Ecosystem Management Plan’s criteria as potential relocation sites and will be performing outreach to neighbors, discussing sites with Colorado Parks and Wildlife, and investigating the best way to address potential stakeholder concerns.